Last Updated: January 1, 2023

 - Include attributions as required by S³.

-- Such use presents S³, the Content, and our products, services and brand in a favorable light.
+- Such use presents S³, the Content, and our products, services and brand in a positive light.

 - The Trademarks or S³ name are not part of the service or product name or domain names or websites, nor are any variations, abbreviations or formative uses, phonetic equivalent or foreign language translations.